sdn-ixp/sdx-pyretic/README.md

 Running the platform:

-From the root directory of the pyretic repository, simply run
+From the root directory of the pyretic repository, run

   ```
   python pyretic.py pyretic.sdx.main